OBDS-Training/OBDS_Precourse_Setup/Atom_install_instructions.md

 ## 1) Text editors - what are they and why do we need them

 Text editors are computer programmes that allow you to write and edit very basic text files without all the fancy formatting that programmes like Microsoft Work and Excel add to a document.
-Microsoft Notepad is an example of a basic text editor you might have come across in your time even if you are new to programming.
+Microsoft Notepad is an example of a basic text editor you might have come across even if you are new to programming.

 Basic text is important as it allows us to write files that can be easily interpreted by the computer and executed as code to perform computational tasks.